SichangHe/CS304_group_project/project5_report.md

 ### Result

-We record wav files of telephone numbers, the sequence can either be 4 or 7 digits long.
+We recorded 25 `.wav` files of telephone numbers, the sequence can either be 4 or 7 digits long.
 Here is a sample of the telephone numbers we used: